Wild Bill Elliott: Career

 In 1943, Elliott signed with Republic Pictures, which cast him in a series of Westerns alongside George "Gabby" Hayes.
 The first of these, Calling Wild Bill Elliott, gave Elliott the name by which he would be best known and by which he would be billed almost exclusively for the rest of his career.

-Following several films in which both actor and character shared the name Wild Bill Elliott, he took the role for which he would be best remembered, that of Red Ryder in a series of 16 movies about the famous comic-strip cowboy and his young Indian companion, Little Beaver (played in Elliott's films by Bobby Blake).
+Following several films in which both actor and character shared the name Wild Bill Elliott, he took the role for which he would be best remembered, that of Red Ryder in a series of 16 movies about the famous comic-strip cowboy and his young Indian companion, Little Beaver (played in Elliott's films by Robert Blake).
 Elliott played the role for only two years but would forever be associated with it.
 Elliott's trademark was a pair of six guns worn butt-forward in their holsters.

 Elliott's career thrived during and after the Red Ryder films.
 He continued making B Westerns into the early 1950s and had his own radio show in the late 1940s.

 In an interview with Ben Johnson and Harry Carey Jr., Johnson recalls teaching many actors, including Elliott, to ride a horse.
 Elliott didn't just learn to ride a horse, but also asked many questions about style and technique.
 According to Johnson, Elliott became an excellent horseman in his own right while other actors "looked like a sack of walnuts on a horse."

 His final contract as a Western star was with Monogram Pictures, where budgets declined as the B Western lost its audience to television.
 When Monogram became Allied Artists Pictures Corporation in 1953, it phased out its Western productions, and Elliott finished his contract playing a homicide detective in a series of five modern police dramas, his first non-Westerns since 1938.
+His character was named Andy Flynn in the opener, then Andy Doyle.

 Elliott retired from films (except for a few TV Western pilots, which were not picked up).
 He worked as a spokesman for Viceroy cigarettes and hosted a local TV program in Las Vegas, Nevada, featuring many of his Western films.